ishalyminov/ishalyminov.github.io/_pages/about.md

 You can find my CV pdf [here](/Igor_Shalyminov.pdf).

-🚅🚌 **I'm also a fan of public transport and so much so I made T-shirt designs with the logos of some transportation systems here in the US.** I wear one of those myself and you can do too - check out my merch page on TeePublic, they can work as a nice and exclusive gift: [https://www.teepublic.com/user/pure-virtual](https://www.teepublic.com/user/pure-virtual) 🎨🛍️
+🚅🚌 **I'm also a fan of public transport so much so that I made T-shirt designs with the logos of some transportation systems here in the US.**
+I wear one of those myself and you can do too - check out my [merch page on TeePublic](https://www.teepublic.com/user/pure-virtual), they can work as a nice exclusive gift! 🎨🛍️